Board of Directors

-Fanny Letier is an Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
+Fanny Letier has been Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
 She also manages Bpifrance's advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
-Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
-She was a financial advisor at the office of the French permanent delegation to the European Union in Brussels between 2008 and 2010.
-She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future
+F. Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
+She was a financial advisor at the Permanent Representation of France to the European Union in Brussels between 2008 and 2010.
+She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future.